RobbieWoodhams/robbiewoodhams.github.io/_posts/2024-11-19-mernTutorial1.md

 ## Step 10: .gitignore .env files

-Now that we have our structure set up we can create a .gitignore and .env file
+Now that we have our structure set up we can create a .gitignore and .env file.
+Create the .env file in the backend folder we will store sensitive information in it in later tutorials.

 In the .gitignore file add: